Miaokou Night Market, Keelung, Taiwan. leungchopan/Shutterstock

 7. Be considerate on public transport

-The metro and buses have priority seating that's a different color from the other seats.
-Most Taiwanese who are not elderly, pregnant or physically challenged would never think of sitting there, but in recent years, detractors have been questioning whether age and appearance are accurate reflections of need, arguing that it’s fine for anyone to use the seats until someone needier comes along.
+Taipei’s metro and the national buses have priority seats marked in a different color from the others.
+Most Taiwanese who are not elderly, pregnant or physically challenged would never think of sitting there – though in recent years, some have questioned whether age and appearance are accurate reflections of need, arguing that it’s fine for anyone to use the seats until someone needier comes along.
 Whatever you choose to do, it helps to be aware of these dynamics.

-Taiwanese metro commuters take the 'no eating and drinking' rule very seriously.
-Chewing gum and sips of water are frowned upon.
-Carriages are also quiet.
-Your chances of overhearing someone’s life story are disappointingly low.
+Taiwanese metro commuters take the “no eating and drinking” rule very seriously.
+Chewing gum and even taking sips of water are frowned upon.
+Carriages are also quiet – which means that though your ride will be pleasantly calm, the chances of overhearing someone’s life story are disappointingly low.

-8. Tipping is not customary (but it is appreciated)
+8. Tipping is not customary but always appreciated

-You are not expected to tip at restaurants, whether or not they levy a 10% to 15% service charge (many do).
-Taxi drivers don’t expect tips, but you may hear a brighter "xie xie" (thank you) if you round up to the next dollar.
+You are not expected to tip at restaurants in Taiwan, whether or not they levy a 10% to 15% service charge (as many do).
+Taxi drivers don’t expect tips, but you may hear a brighter “xie xie” (thank you) if you round up to the next dollar.
 It is courteous to give the porter at better hotels NT$100.
 If you’re happy with a massage or a tour guide, add 10% to the bill.

 Taiwanese do not wear outdoor shoes inside their homes.
 If your host offers you a pair of slippers, accept or propose going with socks.

-It is not customary to remove shoes before entering a temple, especially in urban temples, though the rule may be enforced in a particular hall housing a sacred relic or a fragile heritage building.
+It is not customary to remove shoes before entering a temple, especially in urban temples, though the rule may apply in a pavilion housing a sacred relic, say, or in a fragile heritage building.

 11. You can get by without much Chinese

 Most Taiwanese in the major cities know at least some English.
-Naturally, the further you go from the metropolitan areas, the less prevalent the language is.
-But with the friendliness and hospitality of the Taiwanese, and some help from good old Google Translate, you can get pretty far.
+As everywhere, the further you get from the metropolitan areas, the less prevalent the foreign language is.
+Yet thanks to Taiwan locals’ overall friendliness and hospitality (plus some help from Google Translate), you can get pretty far.

 12. Bring your reusable water bottle

-Taiwan’s tap water is officially deemed safe to drink; however, it’s hard to know for sure if the pipes in a particular building are up to par.
+Taiwan’s tap water is officially deemed safe to drink – but it’s hard to know in the pipes of any one particular building are up to par.

 13. Taiwan is affected by frequent natural disasters

-This includes earthquakes, typhoons, floods and landslides.
-Avoid mountainous areas after quakes and heavy rains.
-Strong winds often mess up sailing schedules to and from Taiwan’s islands, and cross-island buses may stop running after a landslide.
+Just west of the “Ring of Fire” tectonic zone and directly exposed to the Pacific Ocean‘s weather systems, Taiwan experiences earthquakes, typhoons, floods and landslides.
+While this doesn’t (and shouldn’t) deter most travelers, you should always avoid mountainous areas after quakes and heavy rains.
+Strong winds often mess up sailing schedules to and from Taiwan’s islands, while cross-island buses may stop running after a landslide.
 Check with the relevant authorities before heading to the station or pier with your umbrella.

 14. Be wary of where you smoke

 Smoking is banned in all indoor public places, such as hotels, restaurants, shopping malls and metro stations, and this is strictly enforced.
-Smoking at alfresco cafes is common.
+Smoking at alfresco cafes is common – something to keep in mind if you don’t smoke.

-15. Taiwan is great for solo women travelers
+15. Taiwan is excellent for solo women travelers

 Taiwan has a very low crime rate, and many solo women travelers report feeling safer here than in other destinations.
-Some train and metro stations have nocturnal women-only wait zones that you can take advantage of, especially if traveling alone at night.
+Some train and metro stations even have nocturnal women-only zones where female travelers can wait after hours.

 16. Taiwan is a welcoming place for LGBTIQ+ travelers

-The first country in Asia to legalize same-sex marriage, Taiwan is friendly and progressive, especially Taipei, home of the Chinese-speaking world's most vibrant Pride parade.
+The first country in Asia to legalize same-sex marriage, Taiwan is friendly and progressive – especially Taipei, home of the Chinese-speaking world’s most vibrant Pride parade and a range of LGBTQ+ nightlife hot spots.
 Kaohsiung, which has its own Pride, comes a close second.
-In terms of nightlife, however, Taipei wins hands down.
 Useful resources include Utopia, Taiwan Tongzhi (LGBTQ+) Hotline Association and Taiwan LGBT Pride.

-Free and usually spotlessly clean facilities are everywhere.
-While most public toilets are the squat style, there are usually at least one or two stalls with sit-down facilities.
+Free and usually spotlessly clean facilities are everywhere in Taiwan.
+While most public toilets are squat-style, there are usually at least one or two stalls with sit-down facilities.
 They often also have toilet paper.
 Western-style toilets are standard in hotels and apartments.
-Many restaurants ask you not to flush used toilet paper but to put it in the wastebasket beside your throne.
+Note that restaurants will often ask you not to flush used toilet paper but rather deposit it in the wastebasket beside the basin.